Best of the Letters from 2011

 In my opinion, Flurry’s group has passed the point of no return.
 When he began talking about a “Spirit of Seduction” overcoming the Laodiceans in May 2008, it scared me.
 My immediate thought was that PCG is the group he’s prophesying about.
 That’s when I knew I had to get my family out.

 Throughout 2008 GF preached about the point to no return and the spirit of seduction.
 It reminded me of Romans 1 where God turns people over to a reprobate mind and in Titus where they claim to know God, but by their actions they deny him.
 When people come to be known by their obedience to a man rather than having love for one another and their obedience to God, then in my opinion, they are deceived and are given over to a seductive spirit.
-God is not a controller, He wants us choose to between following the Good Book, or following a man.
+God is not a controller, He wants us to choose between following the Good Book, or following a man.
 Freewill is central in character building.
 GF doesn’t allow free thinking.
 He literally demands his people to be followers.
 When a person follows too deeply into spiritual darkness, it’s best to let God go in after them.
 Basic help is understandable, but we have to know when to stop.
 It takes focus on God and faith to not get caught up in quicksand with the cult member. –Former PCG member

 May 18, 2011